- What is the process?

 What documentation do I need to submit?

-Once you have established initial contact with OTS, we will ask you to fill out a questionnaire in order to gain a complete picture of your tax situation.
+Once you have established initial contact with OTS and been accepted as a client, we will ask you to fill out a questionnaire in order to gain a complete picture of your tax situation.
 If you are filing jointly with a spouse, only one questionnaire needs to be completed for the couple.
 In addition to this questionnaire, you will also need to submit copies of your supporting financial information (W-2 or income statements, 1099’s, 1098’s, 1095’s, K-1’s, etc.).
 New clients need to submit a copy of their prior year’s tax return as well.
 Do not submit receipts for any deductible expenses (charitable contributions, rental property expenses, business travel, etc.).
 Keep them for your records, but just submit a statement with totals for each category of expense.
 The questionnaire will walk you through this.

 How should I submit my documentation?

-OTS is proudly an “e-business” and relies on the Internet for the transfer of all documentation.
+OTS relies on the Internet for the transfer of all documentation.
 International mail is often slow and unreliable.
-You can upload your documentation securely to your ShareFile account on our website.
+You can upload your documentation securely to your Onvio account on our website.
 Alternatively, you can fax it to us at our US fax number.
 See Technical Issues below for help and suggestions on best ways of submitting your paperwork.
 If you have thick stacks of paper to submit which are very difficult to fax or scan, contact OTS to discuss where and how to submit them.
 If you do end up mailing anything, make sure you send copies, not originals!

-How do I upload documents to my ShareFile account?
+How do I upload documents to my Onvio account?

-Once you have an account, you can start uploading files to your ShareFile folder.
+Once you have an account, you can start uploading files to your Onvio folder.
+If you haven’t updated your password recently, Onvio may require you to do so before allowing you to log in.
 Logging in will take you to your folders, which will later display a list of all documents you have uploaded or which OTS has uploaded for you to retrieve.
 To upload a file:

 - Click on the folder with your name.

-- In the next screen, you can either click the gray “Choose Files” button, or simply drag your files into the area that says “Drag Files Here.”
+- In the next screen, you can either click “Browse files,” or simply drag your files into the area that says “Drag files here.”
 (You can upload multiple files at once.)
-Then click the green “Upload Files” button.
+Then click the blue “Upload” button.
 Depending on the size of the files and the speed of your internet connection, this process can take just a moment or quite a long time.
 If it is taking too long, you may wish to upload files one at a time.

 - You can view, download, or delete the files in your folder at your convenience.